-The University of Manchester is offering masters programmes for Ethiopian, Ugandan, Rwandan and Tanzanian students for entry in September 2019.
-The grants cover full tuition fees, return international air fares and living expenses.
+The University of Manchester is offering masters programmes for Ethiopian, Ugandan, Rwandan and Tanzanian students for entry in September 2020.
+The grants cover full tuition fees, return international airfares and living expenses.

 An IELTS certificate is not required at the time of application.
 If you are shortlisted for the opportunity , you will be asked to take the IELTS test.
 English language requirements vary by course, but in most cases you will need a minimum IELTS score of 6.5 (with no sub-test less than 5.5) or TOEFL 570 (90 IBT) to go through to the final selection round.
 They do not accept a Certificate of English Proficiency from a Rwandan university instead of the IELTS test.

-- Applications Deadline: We will open for applications for entry in September 2019 on August 1, 2018 and the deadline to apply is September 9, 2019, at 5 pm GMT.
+Applications Deadline: We will open for applications for entry in September 2020 on August 1, 2019, and the deadline to apply is September 9, 2019, at 5 pm GMT.
 Where there is a closing date for a particular master’s course, it will be stated on the individual course pages.

 - Course Level: The studentships are offered for pursuing Master’s programmes.